-Brontophobia literally translates to fear of thunder and fear of thunderstoms.
+Astraphobia literally translates to fear of thunder, lightning and fear of thunderstoms.
 Fear by itself can range from mild discomfort to extreme panic.
 When the fear developed is disproportionate to the danger that is presented, it is called a phobia.
-Thus, brontophobia is an irrational and exaggerated fear of thunderstorms and lightning.
-It is also called by the name astraphobia.
+Thus, Astraphobiais an extreme, irrational and exaggerated fear of thunderstorms, thunder and lightning.

-This phobia is commonly present in most children and even animals.
-Brontophobia is common in small children though the fear is seen to subside when the child reaches adolescence.
-However, in some children this fear persists into adulthood and develops into a phobia when it starts interfering with their daily lives.
+A fear of thunderstorms is common in small children.
+Normally the fear will subside when the child reaches adolescence.
+However, in some children this fear persists into adulthood and develops into a phobia.
+It’s then that it starts interfering with daily lives.

-Forget Brontophobia … no one need fear thunderstorms again thanks to a number of incredible treatment programs that really do work and there’s one we particularly recommend:
+Forget Astraphobia though … no one need fear thunderstorms again thanks to a number of incredible treatment programs that really do work.